germanfrelo/setting-up-frontend-web-dev-project/README.md

 - Location: root directory of every repository.
 - Should only include settings that affect the physical contents of the file, and that you want enforced in the repository, not just how it appears in an editor.
 - Should have `root = false` defined so that presentation-only (and other) properties can be inherited from the global `.editorconfig` file.
-- Should not contain any presentation-only properties, such as "tab width".
+- Should not contain any presentation-only properties, such as `tab_width`.

 Code (GitHub Gist): [My local .editorconfig file](https://gist.github.com/germanfrelo/a71698d5c4592220a0fa4915f32182ce)